steindevices/ESP32-LyraT-DSP/README.md

 ### 1. Arduino IDE (1.8.x)

 You will find it much easier to work with the ESP32 using the older Arduino 1.8.x IDEs.
 There are some annoying bugs in the Arduino 2.0.x IDE that make working with the EspressIf boards a bit of a pain.
 Until these get worked out, it's just easier to stick with the 1.8.x IDEs.
-If you don't aleady have one installed, [here](https://www.arduino.cc/en/software/OldSoftwareReleases) is a link to these versions.
+If you don't aleady have a version installed, [here](https://www.arduino.cc/en/software/OldSoftwareReleases) is a link to these IDEs.

 ### 2. Arduino libraries

-You will need to install the following libraries through the Arduino library manager:
+You will need to install the following libraries by downloading the .zip files and adding to your Arduino **libraries** directory:

 - TelnetSpy - To support user commands to the DSP from a Telnet connection.
 Library can be found [here](https://github.com/yasheena/telnetspy).